Ever wonder why so many snow-skiers have KNEE pain? Are YOU making these mistakes?

 Here’s why NOT taking your body through a quick dynamic warm-up can be a mistake…

 - You are more likely to strain a muscle.
 Have you ever pulled a hamstring or hip flexor?
 Has your lower back ever tightened up or spasmed?
 It’s NOT fun and it will definitely impact the rest of your day or even your season.

-- improve the extensibility of your tissues so they don’t overstretch as easily
+- Improve the extensibility of your tissues so they don’t strain/sprain as easily

-- It also helps to activate, or wake up, the important muscles that help prevent you from getting hurt.
+- Activate, or wake up, the important muscles that help you perform better and prevent you from getting hurt

 ➡️ So, take at least 10 minutes to warm-up your body and get ready for a session on the snow. ❄️ You just might save yourself from tweaking your knee or your back…and you’ll perform better too.